-- 1. Press REC (record) on the TV remote. - Press DEVICE on the remote control to move to the Source Device section. - 3.
+- 1. Press REC (record) on the TV remote. - 2.
+Press DEVICE on the remote control to move to the Source Device section. - 3.
 Press ADJUST ▲, ▼, ◀ or ▶ to select the source device you will record from. - 4.
-Press ENTER to confirm your source device selection and move to the Record to section. - 5.
-Press ADJUST ◀ or ▶ to select the Record to device, duration time, start time (press ENTER after selecting hour, minutes and AM or PM to set the time) and day, using ADJUST ▲ or ▼ to change,.
+Press ENTER to confirm your Record from selection and move to the Record to section. - 5.
+Press ADJUST ▲ or ▼ to select the Record to device, duration time, start time (press ENTER after selecting hour, minutes and AM or PM to set the time) and day.
 For devices that can select channels, select the channel. - 6.
 Select Add and press ENTER to add the recording to the record list.
 If your selection is successful, a confirmation message will be displayed.
 If you pick overlapping times, day(s), or destination devices, you will see a message stating there is a conflict. - 7.
 To exit, press HOME on the TV remote after all recordings have been added.